Healthcare Management|Prevention and Wellness|Staying Healthy

 • What kinds of things should I include in my advance directive?

-• How do I go about getting an advance directive?
+• How do I go about getting a DNR order?

-• Do I have to pay a lawyer to draw one up?
+• Do I have to pay a lawyer to draw up an advance directive?

 • What happens if I change my mind on the kind of care I want to receive?